 Space Investigator is available to the licensed customers of AB Commander, free of charge.
 If you are using AB Commander 7.5.5 or later, you can press the Space Investigator button on its toolbar, and it should prompt you to download and install Space Investigator automatically.
 If your version of AB Commander is older than 7.5.5, you can download Space Investigator manually, after entering your AB Commander license key.
 Keep in mind, however, that versions of AB Commander prior to 7.5.5 are not integrated with Space Investigator.
 To get full advantage of the integration between AB Commander and Space Investigator, it's recommended to upgrade to the latest version of AB Commander.
 If you have not purchased an AB Commander license yet, you can purchase it now and get two products, AB Commander and Space Investigator, for one price!

 What are the system requirements to use Space Investigator?

 In order to use Space Investigator, the computer must have a properly installed and licensed copy of AB Commander on it.
 (If you install Space Investigator on a computer without AB Commander, it will not run until you install AB Commander, as well).
-The system requirements for Space Investigator are the same as for AB Commander: any computer running Windows 2000 or later version of Windows (including Windows XP, Vista, 7, Server 2003, Server 2008, and their variations, both 32-bit and 64-bit) should run Space Investigator just fine.
+The system requirements for Space Investigator are the same as for AB Commander: any computer running Windows XP or later version of Windows, such as Windows 10, 8, 7, Vista, Server 2003, 2008, 2012 and their variations, both 32-bit and 64-bit, should run Space Investigator just fine.
 Space Investigator uses native 64-bit code on the 64-bit versions of Windows.
-Space Investigator license agreement…
+Space Investigator license agreement...